What is a Children’s Rehabilitative Services (CRS) Designation?

 American Indian/Alaska Native Members: American Indian and Alaska Native members with a CRS designation have a choice of an ACC Plan or the American Indian Health Program.

-Members needing a CRS designation determination should be referred to the AHCCCS Division of Member Services (DMS).
+Members needing a CRS designation determination should be referred to the AHCCCS Division of Member and Provider Services (DMPS).
 Members have access to the same AHCCCS covered services as they did prior to October 1, 2018.

 History of CRS Integration Initiatives